https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_2_Intro_to_Kubernetes/README.md

 <img src='img/kubernetes.png' alt='img/kubernetes.png'>

 You will create a deployment that spins up containers that runs a model server.
-In this case, that will be from the `tensorflow/serving` image you have used in the previous labs.
+In this case, that will be from the `tensorflow/serving` image you already used in the previous labs.
 The deployment can be accessed by external terminals (i.e. your users) through an exposed service.
 This brings inference requests to the model servers and responds with predictions from your model.

+Lastly, the deployment will spin up or spin down pods based on CPU utilization.
+It will start with one pod but when the load exceeds a pre-defined point, it will spin up additional pods to share the load.

 ## Start Minikube

 You are now almost ready to start your Kubernetes cluster.
 There is just one more additional step.
 As mentioned earlier, Minikube runs inside a virtual machine.
 That implies that the pods you will create later on will only see the volumes inside this VM.
-Thus, if we want to load a model into your pods that run your model server, then you should first mount this model inside Minikube's VM.
+Thus, if you want to load a model into your pods, then you should first mount the location of this model inside Minikube's VM.
 Let's set that up now.

 You will be using the `half_plus_two` model that you saw in earlier ungraded labs.
 You can copy it to your `/var/tmp` directory (Mac, Linux) or `C:/tmp` (Windows) so we'll have a common directory to mount to the VM.
 You can use the command below for Mac and Linux: